An Ann Arbor personal injury lawyer should be your first call if you were injured in an accident or due to the someone else’s negligence.

 A copy of the city ordinances concerning animals can be obtained by contacting the city clerk’s office.

-There are strict time deadlines for filing personal injury lawsuits in Michigan.
+There are strict time deadlines for filing personal injury lawsuits in Ann Arbor and throughout Michigan.

 There are only a few exceptions to these general rules.
 These include cases for wrongful death, injuries to a minor, and lawsuits based upon insurance contracts and no-fault laws.